• Skip to primary navigation

 We always keep healthy homemade granola in our pantry to enjoy every day.
 We usually eat it with Greek yogurt or oat milk for a filling breakfast or snack.
 In this recipe, we have added a delicious matcha twist to create a uniquely flavored granola.

 This recipe is vegan, gluten-free, and refined sugar-free!
 It's healthy and makes a perfect homemade snack or gift for any matcha lover.
-If you are looking for other matcha flavored snack recipes, check out our Matcha Cinnamon Streusel Muffins, Fudgy Matcha Brownies with White Chocolate, and Vanilla Matcha Latte.
+If you are looking for other matcha flavored snack recipes, check out our Matcha Muffins, White Chocolate Matcha Brownies, and Vanilla Matcha Latte.

 Jump to: